tonyreina/outbreak_gaussian_process/README.md

 # GP COVID Animation

-Renders an animated MP4 walking through every step of **Gaussian Process regression** using a COVID-19 outbreak as the running example.
+Renders an animated WebM walking through every step of **Gaussian Process regression** using a COVID-19 outbreak as the running example.

 ## Scenes